-- Position the brake calipers and check that the brake linings are seated correctly. - Mount screws 3 on both brake calipers. - Operate the hand brake lever several times until the brake pads are lying correctly on the brake disc.
+- Position the brake calipers and check that the brake linings are seated correctly. - Mount screws 3 on both brake calipers but do not tighten yet. - Operate the hand brake lever repeatedly until the brake lining presses up against the brake disc and there is a pressure point.
+Fix the hand brake lever in its engaged position. - ✓ The brake calipers straighten. - Tighten screws 3 on both brake calipers.